eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 5.1 Introduction

+Within the EUDI Wallet ecosystem, all attestations consist of the following elements:

+- A set of **attributes**, which provide information about the subject of the attestation.
+The subject of the attestation may be a natural person or a legal person.
+A Relying Party will request one or more of these attributes to get the reliable information they need to provide some service to the User.
+The set of attributes that an attestation may contain is defined in an attribute schema, see below.

+- A set of **metadata**, meaning information about the attestation itself, such as its attestation type (PID, mDL, diploma, etc.), its Attestation Provider, and its administrative validity period, if applicable.
+This kind of metadata is also defined in an attribute schema.
+In addition, metadata also includes information that is necessary to ensure the security of the attestation.
+This includes at least its technical validity period.
+It also includes a public key of the attestation, which a Relying Party will use to verify that the attestation was not copied, see [Section 6.6.3.8](#6638-relying-party-instance-verifies-device-binding).
+It may also include information allowing the Relying Party to verify that the attestation was not revoked, see [Section 6.6.3.7](#6637-relying-party-verifies-that-the-pid-or-attestation-is-not-revoked).

+- A **proof**, which ensures the integrity, authenticity, and support of selective disclosure of the attestation.
+The format of the proof complies with the proof mechanism specified for this type of attestation, see below.
+The proof includes information that enables a Relying Party to verify the proof, for example a Attestation Provider certificate and a reference to a trust anchor that can be used to verify that certificate.

+An **attribute schema** defines the logical organisation of all mandatory and optional attributes within an attestation, as well as the format of each attribute, meaning its unique identifier, encoding, allowed values, and serialisation.
+In addition, an attribute schema specifies some of the attestation metadata, such as its attestation type and information about its Attestation Provider, validity period, etc. Within the EUDI Wallet ecosystem, the attribute schema for each attestation type is specified in an Attestation Rulebook according to [Section 5.4](#54-attestation-rulebooks).

+A **proof mechanism** defines the method used to create the attestation proof.
+For example, a 'standard' digital signature is a proof ensuring integrity and authenticity, but not allowing selective disclosure.
+Proof mechanisms are specified in standards or technical specifications.
+The attestation formats listed in [Section 5.2](#53-standardised-attestation-formats) either specify a proof mechanism that allows for selective disclosure, or leave it to other technical specifications to do so.

+### 5.2 Attestation categories

 Within the European Digital Identity Wallet ecosystem, the Regulation distinguishes four legal categories of attestations, which are defined as follows:

 - **Person Identification Data (PID)**: A set of data that is issued in accordance with Union or national law and that enables the establishment of the identity of a natural or legal person, or of a natural person representing another natural person or a legal person.